Ankk98/source-js-minifier/README.md

 # Source JS Minifier [WIP]
 A CLI tool to download source code of a webpage from a URL, replace or concatenate its JS scripts with minified scripts & open the resultant webpage in browser.
+Implemented in NodeJS.
 [Demonstration Project]

 ### Install